Good Morning Britain: 2020

 On 6 January 2020, ITV Daytime announced that Good Morning Britain would be broadcast for an additional half an hour, with a new finishing time of 9:00 am, owing to the cancellation of The Jeremy Kyle Show.
 The first half-hour features Hawkins, Garraway or Singh reading the day's main headlines, joined at 6:30 am by the main anchors.
-The show received updated titles which were reverted during the COVID-19 pandemic, featuring the presenter's names.
+The show received updated titles that were reverted during the COVID-19 pandemic, featuring the presenters' names.

 On 21 January 2020, the show was accused of racism and received more than 1,500 Ofcom complaints after Morgan made comments relating to a Chinese dairy advert, in which he said, "He's using ching chang chong milk".
 Morgan also spoke over the advert saying, "ching chang cho jo".
-He was accused by some viewers as using racist language which is used to antagonise Chinese people, and for mocking the Chinese language.
+He was accused by some viewers as using racist language that is used to antagonise Chinese people, and for mocking the Chinese language.
 Both Morgan and Good Morning Britain denied the accusations.
 This led to several public figures including footballer John Barnes and politician Sarah Owen, separately criticising both Morgan and the show for ignoring racism.
 The episode was later taken down from the ITV Hub on the day it aired, although ITV claimed it was removed for "a totally unrelated reason".

 On 17 March 2020, Reid was forced to self-isolate at home after one of her children displayed symptoms of COVID-19, which, under government guidelines at the time, required the whole household to self-isolate.
 Reid continued to make appearances on the programme via video link, and returned to the studio on 31 March.